Debjit28/Aiml/README.md

-# Aiml
+#Ai-Ml
-this is to show my work in Aiml lab in upes from semester-3
+this is to show my work in Ai-Ml in upes dehradune for my semester-3 lab valuation.